-“Everybody’s scared,” Agarwal says.
+“Everybody’s scared,” Aggarwal says.
 “Let’s put it this way – we are really simple people.”

 Getting The Traffic Back

-Dr. Agarwal says the hockey rinks and library coming to the site in the next few years should be a shot in the arm.
+Dr. Aggarwal says the hockey rinks and library coming to the site in the next few years should be a shot in the arm.

 “Really the community is building it,” she says.
 “When a community builds something, it is theirs.”